 It’s procurement’s time to shine.

 But, procurement organizations need to see the shift themselves and ensure they’re partnering with strong collaborators that can drive innovation within the function.
 Procurement is going through a transition from a function focused on watching the bottom-line to impacting top-line.
 That needs to reflect within the organization’s demeanor, leaders, messaging, talent, technology and partners.
+Check this article out for a in-depth view Procurement 2.0: Procurement With a Purpose.

 You need to be the biggest proponent of the change you want to see in your world.
 And yes, change requires management in the form of planning and strategy, implementing initiatives, forming task forces, performing due diligence, and all that good stuff.
 However, change also requires action.
 The ultimate goal: change before external change forces you to do so.